PapierBulle1631/kofi/README.md

-# PowerShell Scripts Repository
+# Microsoft Rewards Bot

 Welcome to my PowerShell Scripts repository!
-Here you will find a collection of scripts designed to automate various tasks, simplify workflows, and enhance productivity.
+Here you will find a collection of scripts designed to automate task for the microsoft rewards program.

 ## Scripts Available